Pylons/substanced/docs/audit.rst

 ==============

-Substance D keeps an audit log of all meaningful operations performed against content.
+Substance D keeps an audit log of all meaningful operations performed against content if you have an audit database configured.
 At the time of this writing, "meaningful" is defined as:

 - When an ACL is changed.